DUI Lawyer Decatur, GA

 Minors caught driving under the influence in Georgia are tried as adults, which means they’re facing the same penalties as someone over the age of 21.
 This can include revocation of driving privileges, immobilization of a vehicle, and even prison time.

 Avoiding a DUI conviction as a minor is especially important, given the impact such a charge could have on the young person’s life.
 A serious blemish on a criminal record can hurt a minor’s chances at being accepted into college and have a substantial impact on their ability to secure employment or housing.

 DUI and Your Career

 A DUI conviction can substantially impact your current job and career opportunities in the future.
 Some industries, companies, and government positions have zero tolerance for DUI convictions.
 If your job requires a professional license such as a commercial driver’s license, it is critical for you to obtain representation from our experienced DUI crash Lawyers in Dekalb County GA .

 When arrested for a DUI in Atlanta, GA, your first priority should be to ask for a DUI crash Lawyer.
 Anything you say can and will be used against you.

 You may be feeling powerless after a drunk driver turned your life upside down.
-Our goal at The Lynch Law Group – Attorney At Law is to empower you to make decisions in your case that will benefit you for many years to come.
+Our goal at The Law Offices Of Andrew Lynch – Attorney At Law is to empower you to make decisions in your case that will benefit you for many years to come.